Deutsche Bank AG Grows Stake in Kronos Worldwide, Inc. (NYSE:KRO)

-Deutsche Bank AG lifted its position in Kronos Worldwide, Inc. (NYSE:KRO) by 19.6% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 15,805 shares of the specialty chemicals company’s stock after buying an additional 2,586 shares during the period.
-Deutsche Bank AG’s holdings in Kronos Worldwide were worth $196,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Deutsche Bank AG increased its stake in Kronos Worldwide, Inc. (NYSE:KRO) by 19.6% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 15,805 shares of the specialty chemicals company’s stock after purchasing an additional 2,586 shares during the quarter.
+Deutsche Bank AG’s holdings in Kronos Worldwide were worth $196,000 at the end of the most recent quarter.

-Several other hedge funds have also recently added to or reduced their stakes in KRO.
-Vanguard Group Inc. raised its holdings in Kronos Worldwide by 2.9% in the 2nd quarter.
-Vanguard Group Inc. now owns 2,199,378 shares of the specialty chemicals company’s stock worth $31,496,000 after purchasing an additional 62,855 shares during the period.
-BlackRock Inc. raised its holdings in Kronos Worldwide by 0.6% in the 2nd quarter.
-BlackRock Inc. now owns 2,092,404 shares of the specialty chemicals company’s stock worth $29,964,000 after purchasing an additional 12,804 shares during the period.
-Bank of New York Mellon Corp raised its holdings in Kronos Worldwide by 13.7% in the 2nd quarter.
-Bank of New York Mellon Corp now owns 984,385 shares of the specialty chemicals company’s stock worth $14,096,000 after purchasing an additional 118,926 shares during the period.
-State Street Corp raised its holdings in Kronos Worldwide by 4.8% in the 2nd quarter.
-State Street Corp now owns 630,851 shares of the specialty chemicals company’s stock worth $9,034,000 after purchasing an additional 28,952 shares during the period.
-Finally, Victory Capital Management Inc. bought a new position in Kronos Worldwide in the 3rd quarter worth $5,513,000.
-Hedge funds and other institutional investors own 15.00% of the company’s stock.
+A number of other institutional investors also recently made changes to their positions in KRO.
+Nisa Investment Advisors LLC raised its holdings in Kronos Worldwide by 1,625.0% in the 3rd quarter.
+Nisa Investment Advisors LLC now owns 13,800 shares of the specialty chemicals company’s stock worth $171,000 after purchasing an additional 13,000 shares during the period.
+Eads & Heald Wealth Management raised its holdings in Kronos Worldwide by 57.1% in the 3rd quarter.
+Eads & Heald Wealth Management now owns 16,592 shares of the specialty chemicals company’s stock worth $206,000 after purchasing an additional 6,030 shares during the period.
+SG Americas Securities LLC bought a new position in Kronos Worldwide in the 3rd quarter worth $213,000.
+The Manufacturers Life Insurance Company raised its holdings in Kronos Worldwide by 8.9% in the 2nd quarter.
+The Manufacturers Life Insurance Company now owns 14,956 shares of the specialty chemicals company’s stock worth $214,000 after purchasing an additional 1,226 shares during the period.
+Finally, Man Group plc bought a new position in Kronos Worldwide in the 2nd quarter worth $225,000.
+15.00% of the stock is currently owned by institutional investors.

 NYSE:KRO opened at $14.13 on Friday.
 The company has a quick ratio of 3.06, a current ratio of 4.69 and a debt-to-equity ratio of 0.62.
 The business’s 50-day simple moving average is $14.72 and its two-hundred day simple moving average is $13.84.
 The stock has a market cap of $1.63 billion, a PE ratio of 17.89 and a beta of 1.20.
 Kronos Worldwide, Inc. has a 52 week low of $12.06 and a 52 week high of $18.41.

 KRO has been the topic of a number of recent research reports.
+Zacks Investment Research cut Kronos Worldwide from a “strong-buy” rating to a “hold” rating and set a $15.00 target price on the stock. in a report on Monday, January 24th.
 TheStreet raised Kronos Worldwide from a “c+” rating to a “b” rating in a report on Friday, November 5th.
-Zacks Investment Research cut Kronos Worldwide from a “strong-buy” rating to a “hold” rating and set a $15.00 price target on the stock. in a report on Monday, January 24th.
 Finally, Deutsche Bank Aktiengesellschaft raised their price target on Kronos Worldwide from $15.00 to $16.00 and gave the company a “buy” rating in a report on Monday, November 22nd.

 About Kronos Worldwide